Becoming You With Julie

 • Fridge: Store leftovers in an airtight container or mason jar in the fridge for up to 4 days.

 • Freezing: Freeze up to 2 months.
 Let salsa cool completely before freezing.
+Thaw in the fridge overnight or at room temperature for 30–60 minutes.

-To reheat: Let it thaw naturally or warm it gently on the stove.
+• To reheat: Let it thaw naturally or warm it gently on the stove.

 Can I use a roasted tomatillo version instead of simmering?

-Yes — roasting adds smokiness.
+Yes, roasting adds smokiness.
 Broil the tomatillos, onion, and garlic on a rimmed baking sheet for 10–12 minutes until blistered, then blend as usual.

-Is this salsa WFPB?
+Is this creamy tomatillo salsa WFPB?

 This salsa can be WFPB (Whole Food Plant-Based), just skip store-bought bouillon cubes.
 Instead, use homemade vegetable broth or a clean, oil-free, low-sodium broth.